Peter Hain: Resignation following Labour party deputy leadership donations scandal

-In January 2008, The Guardian reported that Hain had failed to declare some 20 donations worth a total of over £100,000 during his deputy leadership campaign and would be investigated by the Electoral Commission.
+In January 2008, The Guardian reported that Hain had failed to declare some 20 donations worth a total of over £100,000 during his deputy leadership campaign and would be investigated by the Electoral commission.
 Hain admitted "deeply regrettable administrative failings" but faced questioning on whether the oversight was due to changes in campaign manager possibly causing "chaos" during the campaign or the desire of some donors to remain private.
 Phil Taylor, the first campaign manager, said that Hain insisted on knowing who had donated and that it was legal.
 His campaign only reported a separate £82,000 of donations and The Guardian believes he stopped taking a personal interest in funding once the campaign ended though there was no evidence that he deliberately broke the law.

 Taylor's successor was Steve Morgan, and it later emerged that four donations were channelled through a non-operating think tank, the Progressive Policies Forum (PPF) which may be connected with Morgan, who was named as a donor.

-On 12 January, Peter Hain released a statement saying that he wanted to get on with his job and it was absurd to think he had deliberately hidden anything.
+On 12 January, Hain released a statement saying that he wanted to get on with his job and it was absurd to think he had deliberately hidden anything.

 John Underwood, a trustee of the PPF, said that the donations and loans were "entirely permissible", though Hain said he would pay back a £25,000 interest-free loan.

 On 24 January 2008, he resigned from several posts including his position as Work and Pensions secretary, after the Electoral Commission referred the failure to report donations to Metropolitan Police.
 He cited a desire to "clear his name" as the reason for his resignation.
-Peter Hain was the first person to resign from Gordon Brown's cabinet.
+Hain was the first person to resign from Gordon Brown's cabinet.
 He was replaced as Secretary of State for Wales by Paul Murphy, and as Secretary for Work and Pensions by James Purnell in a forced cabinet reshuffle.

 Hain's campaign had properly declared some £100,000 of donations but failed to declare £103,156 of donations, contrary to electoral law.
-On 3 July 2008, the Metropolitan Police announced that they had referred Peter Hain's case to the Crown Prosecution Service.
+On 3 July 2008, the Metropolitan Police announced that they had referred Hain's case to the Crown Prosecution Service.
 On 5 December 2008 the CPS announced that Hain would not be charged because Hain was not responsible and did not control the members' association Hain4Labour that funded his campaign.
 He returned to the Cabinet as Secretary of State for Wales the following year.

 In opposition

-Hain was re-appointed Shadow Welsh Secretary in Ed Miliband's Shadow Cabinet after Miliband's election as leader in 2010.
+Hain was re-appointed Shadow Welsh Secretary in Ed Miliband's Shadow Cabinet following Miliband's election as leader in 2010.
 He was a supporter of the unsuccessful Alternative Vote system in the May 2011 referendum.
 In May 2012, he announced his retirement from front-line politics.